Part 3: Management and Accountability

 Senior management committees

-Several senior management committees operate to assist the CEO in the management of the Office and to facilitate communication, coordination and the assessment of risk and compliance management.
+Several senior management committees operate to assist the CEO in the management of the AOFM and to facilitate communication, coordination and the assessment of risk and compliance management.

-The Executive Group advises the CEO in determining policies and procedures governing the conduct of AOFM operations.
-Its activities include: the review and assessment of AOFM’s risk exposures; monitoring compliance obligations; determining and monitoring the implementation of HR policies; overseeing and advising the CEO on significant OH&S matters; overseeing the corporate planning process, including internal and aggregate resourcing needs; and advising the CEO on significant corporate matters as they may arise.
+The Executive Group advises the CEO on policies and procedures governing the conduct of AOFM operations.
+Its activities include the review and assessment of the AOFM’s risk exposures; monitoring compliance obligations; determining and monitoring the implementation of HR policies; overseeing and advising the CEO on significant work health and safety matters; overseeing the corporate planning process, including internal and aggregate resourcing needs; and advising the CEO on significant corporate matters as they may arise.

 Portfolio Strategy Meeting

-During 2012‑13, the role of the Asset and Liability Committee was incorporated into the Portfolio Strategy Meeting (PSM) which is held on a monthly basis.
-As was the case with the Asset and Liability Committee, the PSM advises the CEO on operational debt policy and financial risk management issues, as well as reviewing deal execution and general market conditions.
-Its membership comprises of the CEO, Director of Financial Risk, Head of Treasury Services, Head of Investor Relations and Head of Reporting and IT, together with other senior staff with relevant functional responsibilities.
+During 2013‑14, regular Portfolio Strategy Meetings were conducted with the purpose of advising the CEO on operational debt policy and financial risk management issues, as well as reviewing deal execution and general financial market conditions.
+Its membership comprises of the CEO, Director of Financial Risk, Head of Treasury Services, Head of Investor Relations and Head of Reporting and Information Technology (IT), together with other senior staff holding relevant functional responsibilities.

 Information Technology Steering Committee

-The Information Technology Steering Committee monitors IT service availability and security related incidents and oversees current and planned information technology projects and operations.
-Its membership comprises of the CEO (Chair), Head of Reporting and IT, Chief Finance Officer, Financial Risk Practice Leader, IT Security Advisor, and an IT Analyst.
+The Information Technology Steering Committee advises the CEO on overall IT system design, structure and security, and monitors IT service availability and security related incidents.
+It also oversees current and planned IT projects and operations.
+Its membership comprises of the CEO, Head of Reporting and IT, Chief Financial Officer, Financial Risk Practice Leader, IT Security Advisor, and IT Technical Specialist.

 The Security Committee performs an oversight role in respect of security management within the AOFM.
-Its membership comprises of the CEO (Chair), Agency Security Advisor, and IT Security Advisor.
+Its membership comprises of the CEO, Agency Security Advisor, and IT Security Advisor.
 The head of the Treasury Security Team is invited to attend ex officio to assist in security harmonisation.

 Other elements of the governance framework